Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 {% endraw %}
 ```

-Let's follow above rules step by step.
+Let's break down the rules outlined above in a step-by-step manner.
+Firstly, a
-A statements can be interpreted as statement
+'statements' can be interpreted as a 'statement' or another 'statements'
-or another statements followed by a statement
+followed by a 'statement' (as described in lines 376-387).
+Each 'statement'
-(Line 376-387).
-Each statement consists of
-content_of_statement and end_of_statement tokens
+comprises 'content_of_statement' and 'end_of_statement' tokens (as indicated in
-(shown in the 389-391).
-Each content of statement can be a microop or directive
+lines 389-391).
+Each 'content of statement,' can have either a 'microop' or a
-(shown in the line 394-397).
-Because we have interest in the case where
-each statement matches one microop,
-let's take a look at microop grammars.
+'directive' (as demonstrated in lines 394-397).
+Given our specific interest in
+cases where each 'statement' corresponds to a single 'microop,' let's delve into
+the grammatical rules for 'microop'."

 ```python
 410 # Different flavors of microop to avoid shift/reduce errors